-What we have proven, conclusively, is that a strong network of outlets can undertake this kind of rigorous research when there are concrete benefits during the project and a goal that benefit outlets at the project’s end.
+What we have proven, conclusively, is that a strong network of outlets can undertake this kind of rigorous research when there are concrete benefits during the project and a goal that will benefit outlets at the project’s end.

-We also have shownto the outlets themselves as well as the larger sectorthat creating partnerships can be its own reward.
-As a result of project, many more Media Consortium outlets are , finding value in each other’s editorial skill sets and opportunities in expanding their reach across each other’s native audiences.
+We also have shown — to the outlets themselves as well as the larger sector — that creating partnerships can be its own reward.
+As a result of this project, many more Media Consortium outlets are in long-term collaborations, finding value in each other’s editorial skill sets and opportunities in expanding their reach across each other’s native audiences.
 For the Media Consortium, the next frontier is to dig deeper into these kinds of long-term collaborations, even as we continue to work with researchers on the next stage of our impact project.

+We look forward to sharing the final results of the research as soon as they are available.